floragunncom/search-guard-docs/overview.md

 ## Authentication (authc)

 Search Guard then **authenticates** the credentials **against a backend authentication module**.
 This step is performed by a so called **Authenticator**.
-Authenticators can be very diverse regarding their principles and inner workings, but they always verify if provided credentials are correct.

 In order for Search Guard to work, there has to be at least one authenticator configured.
 If this is not the case, an implicit one will be created.
-This will authenticate the credentials against the internal user database and use HTTP Basic as the credentials provider.
+This will authenticate the credentials against the internal user database and use HTTP Basic Authentication.

-You can define more than one authenticator if necessary, but in most cased you will have exactly one authenticator talking to one authentication backend.
+You can define more than one authenticator if needed, but in most cases you will have just one.

 ### External authentication / SSO

-Search Guard also supports external authentication / Single Sign On solutions.
-In most cases, these systems act as a proxy and/or store authentication information in special HTTP header fields.
+Search Guard also supports external authentication and Single Sign On (SSO) solutions.
+In most cases, these systems act as a proxy or store authentication information in special HTTP header fields.
 Search Guard provides an HTTP proxy authenticator, which can read and interpret these fields.
 In that case, Search Guard has to **trust the external authentication system** to work correctly.
+This is explained below.

 ## Authorisation (authz)